node-girls/beginners-javascript/step03.md

 console.log(typeof 'Hello world!'); // checking type of hello world
 ```

-If you run these bits of code, the comments will be ignored, and will not interfere with any of your syntax.

 ### Mini challenge

 Add some helpful comments to the code you wrote in the last step.
 Run the code and make sure you haven't broken anything!